 Courses are divided into two types: mandatory and elective courses.
-Mandatory courses constitute the core of the program.
-They are normally satisfied during the first two semesters of the program.
+Mandatory courses represent core subject areas of the degree program.
+They are normally carried out during the first two semesters of the program.

 Each course grants a specific number of ECTS (European Credit Transfer System).
 Grades are distributed on a scale of 0-20, with 10 being the lowest passing grade and 20 the highest passing grade.
 Certain courses or modules use a pass/fail grading system.
-Students are expected to attend classes and complete all required assessment components.
+Students are required to attend classes and complete all required assessment components.